HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 The air vent also needs to be directed properly.
 Be sure that the discharge air stream is directed toward the middle of the room to provide maximum airflow.

 Putting your purifier in the corner of a room is not ideal since there isn’t adequate clearance for airflow.
-The purifier needs adequate ventilation to purify air.
+The purifier needs adequate ventilation to purify the air.

 Put your air purifier near air pollutants